sauravraghuvanshi/100-Days-of-Azure/README.md

 ## Day-3:-

 ### Creating a resource-Azure storage account
-* Created a storage account account in Azure
+* Created a storage account account in Azure.
 * Used Azure Storage explorer, which is a free software that use to upload and retreve data on Azure storage.

 ### Azure Monitor-Metrices